blimpage/your-pokemon-for-today/README.md

 - Add a "watch" task to the gulp config, to automatically rebuild the relevant build files when the source files change

-- Combine the data JSON file with the main HTML or JS, so we're not ajax'ing for it after the page loads.
-One less request, baby!
+- ~~Combine the data JSON file with the main HTML or JS, so we're not ajax'ing for it after the page loads.
+One less request, baby!~~

-- Add a random hash to each build of the CSS and JS files, to ensure cache-busting (would need to add templating to index.html to allow dynamic insertion of the generated filename :/ )
+- Add a random hash to each build of the CSS and JS files, to ensure cache-busting (would need to dynamically insert the generated filename into index.html)

-- Add a "Last updated" date to index.html (again, would need to add templating)
+- Add a "Last updated" date to index.html on build

-- Add a favicon
+- Add a favicon (waiting for KC to draw Voltorb or Electrode... that'd be perfect!)

-- Don't convert all JPGs to PNGs.
+- ~~Don't convert all JPGs to PNGs.
 Some KC images are JPGs, but for convenience's sake we convert them all to PNG.
-This results in a larger filesize without any change in image quality, so we should really keep them as JPG.
+This results in a larger filesize without any change in image quality, so we should really keep them as JPG.~~

 - ~~Incorporate something like `gulp-newer` into the build process so that we don't regenerate every image every time we build~~